Group 8 (Sweden): Origin

-By 1970 the group had increased to 16 members, all operating under the slogan "The private is political," which was intended to give recognition to women's struggles.
+By 1970 the group had increased to 16 members, all operating under the slogan "the private is political", which was intended to give recognition to women's struggles.
 Only four years after Group 8 appeared in Stockholm, forty-three Group 8's surfaced with about ten members each.
-A larger Group 8, with roughly thirty-five members, eventually materialized in another Swedish city - Malmö.
+A larger Group 8, with roughly thirty-five members, was formed in Malmö.

-Feminist Equality Comparison
+Feminist equality comparison

-Other U.S. and European countries had their own ways of going about establishing feminist equality in the '60s and '70s.
+The United States and other European countries had their own ways of going about establishing feminist equality in the 1960s and 1970s.
 In the United States, the feminist movement in the 1960s focused on, among other things, inequality in the workplace.
 Only 38% of women held jobs, and these jobs were limited to teachers, nurses, and secretaries.
-During this period, most white women were college educated, and felt irritated that they were confined to the house.
+During this period, most upper and middle class white women were college educated, and felt irritated that they were confined to the house.
 A group of women, including Betty Friedan, decided to found an organization to fight this gender discrimination called the National Organization for Women (NOW).
-American feminists have inserted themselves in state, local, and national levels of politics since the 1960s.
+With help from NOW, women began inserting themselves in state, local, and national levels of politics.

 In Britain, feminists played more of a secondary role.
-Britain has a centralized, closed system and lacks policy networks.
-Both Americans and the British have developed opposition towards feminist groups and lessened their abilities to initiate political policies.
+In Britain it was not necessary to establish an organization like NOW because of pressure groups already established in politics.
+By the 70's Britain's feminism had transitioned from a social feminism to a radical feminism.
+According to "Strands of Feminist Theory" by Penny Welch, socialist feminists are, "concerned with challenging capitalism as well as male supremacy," and radical feminists are described as seeing, "the basic division in all societies as that between men and women."
+As radical feminists, the focus was shifted from developing theories to various forms of activism such as establishing for themselves their own printing press, art culture, and feminist culture.
+British, radical feminists argued that women needed to be observed as an oppressed class, and what better place to start then in schools.
+Sexism in school education was challenged by these feminists as they worked to develop a curriculum that addressed sexist stereotyping, as well as challenged male vs. female sexuality in sexual education classes.
+In February of 1970 Britain held the first National Women's Liberation Movement conference in Oxford.
+During the conference over 600 women discussed various issues including equal pay, equal educational and job opportunities, free contraception and abortion, and free 24-hour nurseries.
+Although feminism in both America and Britain was quite different, the majority of people eventually developed opposition towards the present feminist groups and took the initiative to lessen their abilities to initiate political policies.